cangorur/human_robot_collaboration/README.md

 ```

 ### Running Simulation Without MORSE (EXPERIMENTAL)
 For model testing or faster data recording, we created an option to not to run MORSE to simulate.
 The human agent (action executor) is also created as a ROS node so that when run the ROS agents send action commands to this node (actions are simulated as sleep functions) and it replies with the observations back to the ROS agents.
-The simulaion this way is executed without running MORSE environment.
+The simulation this way is executed without running MORSE environment.
 To run:
 ```
 source ros_ws/devel/setup.bash